SecurityRiskAdvisors/timberlake/examples/README.md

 **Step 3 - Check logs**

 When looking at output from the command-line utility, only a basic true/false is reported for the success of a test case step execution.
-For additional information, refer to the log file (default location is .pdcd.log).
+For additional information, refer to the log file (default location is .timberlake.log).

 Example log for above example: